-The typical lifecycle management of technical artefacts is set out in the OpenPeppol Operational Procedures.
-Lifecycle management of technical artefacts should not deviate from these, except for good and specific reasons related to the nature of an artefact or a particular occasion.
+The typical lifecycle management of an artefact is set out in the OpenPeppol Operational Procedures on Change Management.
+Lifecycle management should not deviate from these, except for good and specific reasons related to the nature of an artefact or the issue(s) requiring resolution.

-The common lifecycle management procedure must allow for adequate involvement and participation of OpenPeppol Members affected by the implementation and use of the artefact.
+The lifecycle management for a given artefact must allow for adequate involvement and participation of all OpenPeppol Members affected.

-Changing an Existing Technical Artefact
+An artefact in the Peppol Interoperability Framework may contain Annexes or Attachments of a purely informative nature such as, but not limited to, the location of tools and other resources.
+These Annexes are not subject to the Change Management provisions in this policy but can be updated by the OpenPeppol Operating Office.
+The responsible CMB must always be notified and give the final approval for a revised version of such an Annex.

+Provisions contained in the policy about lifecycle management must not contradict relevant provisions contained in the Peppol Agreements.
+In the event of conflict or doubt, provisions contained in the Peppol Agreements shall prevail.

+RFC processing

 Raising an RFC

-Any OpenPeppol Member may at any point in time raise a Request For Change (RFC) related to any technical artefact in the Peppol Architectural Framework.
+Any OpenPeppol Member or defined organisational entity in OpenPeppol may raise a Request for Change (RFC) related to any artefact in the Peppol Interoperability Framework at any time.

-Upon successful submission of an RFC to an RFC Register, the RFC must be allocated to the relevant CMB, which will be responsible for the next steps in the process.
-Allocation is made by the OO on the basis of responsibilities defined in the List of Applicable Specifications for each Service Domain.
+Upon successful submission of an RFC to an RFC Register, the RFC is allocated to the responsible CMB, which will manage the next steps in the process.
+Allocation will be made by the OO based on responsibilities defined in this policy.

-A mechanism enabling members of the Domain and Stakeholder Communities affected by the RFC to monitor its status shall be made available by OpenPeppol.
+A mechanism enabling Peppol members and defined organisational entities in OpenPeppol to monitor its status must be provided by OpenPeppol.

-For each step in the process OpenPeppol shall ensure that the status of the RFC is updated in the RFC Register and that the submitter of the RFC is informed accordingly.
+For each step in the RFC process OpenPeppol ensure that the status of the RFC is updated in the RFC Register and that the submitter of the RFC is informed.

-An RFC may also be raised by the relevant CMB or by the Peppol Coordinating Authority.

 Processing an RFC

-Each RFC must be processed in a timely manner according to the severity of the issue raised (e.g., clarification needed, error correction, blocking intended use, etc.).
+Each RFC must be processed in a timely manner according to the severity of the issue raised.

 For each RFC the responsible CMB must provide: